Inglis Barracks: Second World War

-Post-war
+Postwar

-The Home Postal Depot, Royal Engineers (HPD RE) established their Postal Training School (PTS) in the barracks in the mid-1950s.
-By 1961 the Home Postal & Courier Communications Depot RE (as it was then called) had moved from its premises on Gorst Road, Acton, to fully occupy Inglis Barracks.
-The Postal Depot’s main sorting facility was established in an old munitions factory off Frith Lane and barrack buildings were given over to accommodate administration offices and sleeping quarters.
-On 31 October 1962, shortly after the occupation of the barracks by HPCCD RE, the Mary, Princess Royal and Countess of Harewood, as the Controller Commandant Women's Royal Army Corps (WRAC) laid the foundation stone for extra barrack blocks to be built within the site to accommodate 12 Company, WRAC.
+On 31 October 1962, shortly after the occupation of the barracks by Home Postal & Courier Communications Depot RE, Mary, Princess Royal and Countess of Harewood, as the Controller Commandant Women's Royal Army Corps (WRAC) laid the foundation stone for extra barrack blocks to be built within the site to accommodate 12 Company, WRAC.

-On 16 July 1982 Queen Elizabeth II, visited the Depot (or the Postal & Courier Depot as it was then styled) as part of the RE (Postal & Courier Services) centenary celebrations.
+On 16 July 1982 Queen Elizabeth II visited the Depot (or the Postal & Courier Depot as it was then styled) as part of the RE (Postal & Courier Services) centenary celebrations.
 To mark the centenary Barnet Borough granted the Depot the Freedom of the Borough.

 IRA bomb

 The Provisional Irish Republican Army planted a bomb in one of the barracks blocks (Block B); its explosion in the early hours of 1 August 1988 killed Lance Corporal MJF Robbins and injured nine other soldiers of the Royal Engineers.
 The two-storey building containing the single men's quarters was completely destroyed.
-The Prime Minister, Margaret Thatcher, subsequently met officers to offer her condolences as the barracks was in her then Parliamentary constituency.
+The Prime Minister, Margaret Thatcher, subsequently met officers to offer her condolences as the barracks bordered her then Parliamentary constituency.

 In April 1993 the responsibility for the processing of the armed services mails addressed to HM Ships and British Forces Post Office (BFPO) addresses was transferred from the Royal Engineers to the newly formed Royal Logistics Corps.
 To mark the occasion a parade was held at the barracks.
 The Chief Royal Engineer General Sir George Cooper inspected the troops and took the salute.

 The British Forces Post Office (the successors of the Home Postal Depot RE) left the site and moved to RAF Northolt in 2007.